Any photos not otherwise credited are from the personal collection of Frank Passic, Albion Historian.

 Albion Recorder, Monday, January 19, 1998, Page 4

-William Steel (1832-1915) was a native of Scotland, and came to the US at the age of 23 with his wife Jesse.
+William Steele (1832-1915) was a native of Scotland, and came to the US at the age of 23 with his wife Jesse.
 He was a jeweler by trade and practiced in Scotland; Brantford, Ontario; and Erie, Pennsylvania.
-Steel moved to Adrian where he as in partnership with his brother-in-law James Thompson during the 1850s.
-Steel came to Albion during the Civil War and opened his own jewelry store here, temporarily locating at three different sites.
+Steele moved to Adrian where he as in partnership with his brother-in-law James Thompson during the 1850s.
+Steele came to Albion during the Civil War and opened his own jewelry store here, temporarily locating at three different sites.

 He then erected his own business block in 1863 at 211 S. Superior St., a building that is now demolished.
 It is the former site of Homestead Savings and Loan that now contains a sidewalk south of Citizens Bank.
-Steel sold and repaired watches and jewelry, as well as practicing as an optician and selling optical goods and clocks.
+Steele sold and repaired watches and jewelry, as well as practicing as an optician and selling optical goods and clocks.
 He was Albion’s sole agent for Rockford Railroad watches.
-In its later years the business was known as “Steel & Son.”
-The later being Matthew Steel.
+In its later years the business was known as “Steele & Son.”
+The later being Matthew Steele.

 After his death in 1926, Robinson’s establishment was followed by Arthur H. Tuchtenhagen (1893-1950) Jewelers.
 Upon his death it was taken over by his son-in-law Don McAuliffe, who sold it to Gordon Pahl in 1973.
 Today the business is known as Gordon Pahl, Jeweller (Notice that jeweler can also have two “l’”s for all our spelling perfectionists).

-This week we present an 1875 photograph of William Steel, and a 1916 photograph showing B. D. Robinson’s original one story building (then being used by a piano sales firm) location on the left, with his new location (originally Steel’s Jewelry) on the right.
+This week we present an 1875 photograph of William Steele, and a 1916 photograph showing B. D. Robinson’s original one story building (then being used by a piano sales firm) location on the left, with his new location (originally Steele’s Jewelry) on the right.

 William Steele, 1875